yyao666/domain-generalization-for-deception-detection/README.md

 # Domain Generalization for Audio and Face Deception Detection

 ## Overview
 This repository implements **domain generalization (DG) methods** for deception detection using audio and face modalities.
-The goal is to **train models that generalize across domains** (e.g., ethnic groups, languages) rather than merely performing well on in-domain data.
+This is a part of my **Master’s thesis** research at Nanyang Technological University **(NTU)**, Singapore.
+It explores Domain Generalization (DG) techniques to improve the robustness of multimodal deception detection models under cross-domain settings.

+🎯 Research Objective
+The goal of this work is to evaluate how models trained on multiple domains perform on unseen domains, following the **Leave-One-Domain-Out (LODO)** evaluation protocol.

 - **LODO (Leave-One-Domain-Out) Principle**:
 - All methods follow the **LODO protocol**: